 If you would like to set up your goals to be measured automatically, you can select Smart goals under Goal Setup (the 1st step), and then Google Analytics will “use machine learning to examine dozens of signals about your website visits to determine which of those are most likely to result in a conversion” (https://support.google.com/analytics/answer/6153083?hl=en).

-At this point you may wonder: “how can I give a monetary value for those non-eCommerce goals?”.
+At this point, you may wonder: “how can I give a monetary value to those non-eCommerce goals?”.
 Well, the answer is: by assigning a goal value to your goals.

 Google Analytics features a very exciting feature known as the Goal value, surprisingly people are not using it very often, here is a short explanation on how you can use it to increase your knowledge for setting up a goal value in order to be sure about how much your goals are worth.

 Imagine you managed $20,000 in revenue from 200 leads, divide the total revenue with the number of leads.
 Your goal value is $100.

 For event types goals, there are two ways to set up a goal value:

 • Use the Event value as the goal value: This may vary according to your setup, value can be chosen according to whatever is defined in your Event tracking code and may not always be a monetary amount.

 • Use a goal value: For this configuration manually set the value and keep the goal value option to No. It is to be kept in mind that if you are already using the eCommerce Tracking code then leave blank the Goal Value.
 The actual value of the transaction will come in your shopping cart directly from the eCommerce tracking code.

 It will not appear in the Goal Value metric but in the Revenue Metric.

 The currency unit for the goal value can be changed in your view settings.